0x26res/cassarrow/README.md

 # Cassarrow

-Arrow based Cassandra python driver
+Arrow based Cassandra python driver.

+## TLDR;

+Speed up the cassandra python driver by using C++ to parse cassandra queries data as [Apache Arrow](https://arrow.apache.org/) tables.

+Key features:
+* 20x speed up in the parsing of results
+* Support for most native types, UDT, List and Set

 ## Getting Started